alamgirh/data_science_projects/README.md

 ### 2. Covid19 global data dashboard using Tableau

-In this project, I extract data as excel files from PostgreSQL using SQL queries.
-Import these excel files in Tableau for creating a dashboard.
+In this project, I extracted data as CSV files from PostgreSQL using SQL queries.
+Next, I imported these CSV files into Tableau for creating a dashboard.